-MUSICAL STYLES I: MUL 173F

-BAROQUE & CLASSICAL MUSIC
+MUSICAL STYLES I: MUL 173F Three credit hours BAROQUE & CLASSICAL MUSIC

-A survey of the music and composers of the Baroque and Classical style periods with an emphasis on identification of characteristic stylistic elements and modern programming of these works.
+A survey of the music and composers of the Barogue and Classical style periods with an emphasis on identification of characteristic stylistic elements and modern programming of these works.
 May not be offered every year.